-Four years ago the Maryland Health Care Commission (MHCC) began the process of planning for a statewide health information exchange (HIE) by engaging numerous stakeholders to address fundamental policy issues and to plan a course of action.
+The Maryland Health Care Commission (MHCC) began the process of planning for a statewide health information exchange (HIE) by engaging numerous stakeholders to address fundamental policy issues and to plan a course of action.
 The MHCC has published a number of major policy reports based on these consensus-building deliberations (see Health IT Policy Reports).
 The statewide HIE will: support high quality, safe, and effective health care; make certain that data is exchanged privately and securely; ensure transparency and stakeholder inclusion; support connectivity regionally and nationally; achieve financial sustainability; and serve as the foundation for transforming health care in Maryland.

-Role of the Board
+Role of the Policy Board